THE VMIAC DECLARATION

 What’s next?

 We sincerely thank the many people who shared their dreams and their time.
-This was an inspiring process for many, but it was also emotional and painful for many.
+This process was inspiring for many, but it was also emotional and painful for many.

-We make a commitment at VMIAC to honour the dreams shared in The Declaration, and to continue advocating for our voices to be heard, and our dreams to be honoured.
+At VMIAC, we commit to honouring the dreams shared in The Declaration and continuing to advocate for our voices to be heard and our dreams to be honoured.

 Download the Declaration